calvlinzx/Dungeon/README.md

 |              | 2    | Clear design and diagrams with partial adherence to design principles and patterns                |
 |              | 3    | Clear design and diagrams fully adhering to design principles and patterns and conforming to code |

-Marks will be deducted for poor git and GitLab usage.
-For example, meaningless commit messages, large commits, issue board out of date, etc.

 ### Milestone 3